-MATH-108, College Mathematics I, 3 cr.
+MATH-108, College Mathematics II, 3 cr.
 The purpose of this course is to introduce the students to several of the mathematical tools that are used in all areas of mathematics including subjects that are strongly mathematics driven; these tools facilitate (1) problem-solving in mathematics and (2) mathematical communication and connection with other branches and other discipline.
 Graphing calculator will be required and used to facilitate better understanding of some mathematical models, algorithms and applications.
 Other topics include expressions, mathematical functions, equations, inequalities and complex numbers.
-Prerea: MATH-102 or consent of instructor models in the social, managerial and behavioral sciences and mathematics of finance.
-Prereq.: MATH-102 or placement test.MATH-111 Business Calculus I, 4 cr.
-Elements of analytic geometry, differential and integral calculus with application to business, economics and finance.
-Prereg: MATH-110
+Prereq: MATH-102 or consent of instructor.
+MATH-108 and MATH-109 are restricted to students majoring in Early Childhood Education, Elementary Education, Bilingual/Bicultural-Elementary and TCP.

 MATH-109 College Mathematics I, 3 cr.
 The purpose of this course is to introduce the new teachers to the structure of Mathematics which include: mathematical reasoning; mathematical communication and connection with other branches and other discipline; and problem-solving.
 Topics: number theory, combinatorics, geometry, probability and statistics, mathematics of finance.
-Prereg: MATH-108
+Prereq: MATH-108.
+MATH-108 and MATH-109 are restricted to students majoring in Early Childhood Education, Elementary Education, Bilingual/Bicultural-Elementary and TCP.

 MATH-110 Finite Mathematics for Business and the Social Sciences, 4 cr.
-Introduction to matrices, linear programming and probability with emphasis on mathematical
+Introduction to matrices, linear programming and probability with emphasis on mathematical models in the social, managerial and behavioral sciences and mathematics of finance.
+Prereq.: MATH-102 or placement test.